cwi-dis/ambulant/third_party_packages/readme.txt

 gettext:
 	On Linux you will usually have gettext pre-installed, on Mac OS X probably not.
 Download from <http://www.gnu.org> and install in the normal way.

+	On some systems (Fedora Core 6, for example) you may have to install the gettext-devel package (in addition to the usually pre-installed gettext package).

 	Alternatively, configure Ambulant with --disable-nls to disable libintl support (and, therefore, localization).